Data Trends: Analytics, Governance, and More in 2024

 Big data trends

-The vast amounts of data generated today across various platforms like smart devices, mobile phones, and web applications can be challenging to collect and process, especially in real time.
+The vast amounts of data generated today across various platforms like smart devices, mobile phones, and web applications can be challenging to collect and process, especially in real-time.
 These conditions lead to dark or unprocessed data and missed opportunities for gathering valuable insight.
 In response, TechTarget predicts a rise in edge computing [5].
 The increasing prevalence of the Internet of Things (IoT) emphasizes the need for big data analytics solutions, and non-database sources can be key.

 For two consecutive years, reports have identified data governance as the top activity on which Chief Data Officers (CDOs) spend their time [5].
 Strengthening governance procedures is among the top 2024 trends not only in data but also in cybersecurity and IT.
 This shift can partly be attributed to the need to work responsibly with emerging technologies like generative AI.
-But governance is also critical for maintaining the quality and trustworthiness of data.
+However, governance is also critical for maintaining the quality and trustworthiness of data.

 Data privacy trends